GOP’s David Perdue concedes to Jon Ossoff in Georgia runoff

 A spokesperson for Ossoff’s campaign said the Democrat had not received a call from Perdue and that they learned about his concession from media reports.

-Ossoff’s victory will make him the youngest sitting member of the U.S. Senate.
+The victory means Ossoff, 33, will be the youngest sitting member of the U.S. Senate and the state’s first Jewish senator.

 Perdue, a close ally of President Donald Trump, was first elected to the Senate in 2014.
 He led Ossoff by about 88,000 votes in November’s general election, but failed to top 50% required to avoid the runoff.